Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 methodswith(Window)
 ```

 Which will print a list of all functions that have at least one argument of type `Window`.

 ---

 ### C Enums

 Mousetraps back-end is written in C++, whose enums differ from Julia enums in a number of ways.
-To assure compatibility, mousetrap uses it's own enum definitions, it does not use Julias `@enum`.
+To assure compatibility, mousetrap uses its own enum definitions, it does not use Julias `@enum`.

 Each enum is a proper mousetrap type, while each enum *value* is a numerical constant which is defined as being of that type.